WolfsParadise5/BasicCovid19Tracker/README.md

 Following was for an assignment indicating if the person has gotten covid, based of given dataset from the provided assignment.

-Program can be run by compiling the MainFile.java program.
+Program can be run by compiling the RunFile.java program.